sefffal/Octofitter.jl/docs/src/samplers.md

 ### Usage

-The method signature of `DirectDetections.hmc` is as follows:
+The method signature of `Octofitter.hmc` is as follows:
 ```julia
 function hmc(
     rng::Random.AbstractRNG,